 To Native Americans, the area was a seasonal hunting ground for buffalo, animals that again inhabit the park, a deceivingly still preserve that teems with life provided you slow down to see it.
 Bighorn sheep, prairie dogs and pronghorn are just a few of the endemic prairie species that star in the uniquely American safari that visitors can self-guide on foot or by car.

 At sunset and sunrise, the vivid hues of mineral deposits in the rocks radiate warmth.
 Overnight, countless stars pierce the dark night sky.
 Whether because of time of day, or eons past, change is a motif central to the Badlands, still eroding under nature's forces by about an inch a year.

-Currently, all trails, campgrounds and roads in the North Unit of Badlands National Park are open, but the Ben Reifel Visitor Center is closed, as is the park's southern Stronghold Unit.
+All trails, campgrounds and roads in the North Unit of Badlands National Park are open; the Ben Reifel Visitor Center is open from 9 a.m. to 4 p.m. daily, with limited occupancy.
+The entire South Unit of Badlands National Park, including the White River Visitor Center, is closed.
 Check for updates at the park website.

 The state of South Dakota does not have any travel restrictions in place, though most tourism businesses are abiding by social distancing guidelines recommended by the Centers for Disease Control and Prevention.

 Where the park is: Western South Dakota

 Miles and numbers of trails: 17.5 miles among eight trails